New Zealand

 Under the schedule default method, the tax liability on withdrawal/transfer amount is calculated by applying a fraction to the withdrawal/transfer amount.
 The fraction is based on how long a person has been present in New Zealand since the end of the 48-month exemption period at the time the withdrawal/transfer is made.

-The formula method provides an alternative to the default method and is only available for defined contribution plans (provided taxpayers have sufficient information available).
+The optional formula method provides an alternative to the default method and is only available for defined contribution plans (provided taxpayers have sufficient information available).
 This method gives taxpayers the ability to use a method that attempts to tax actual investment gains derived between the end of the 48-month exemption period and the time of withdrawal/transfer.

 Trans-Tasman retirement savings portability